bobmarks/dev-ops/cloudformation/jenkins/README.md

 Inital Setup
 ------------

-The first time Jenkins is accessed it will ask for you to `Unlock Jenkins`.
+The first time Jenkins is accessed it will ask for you to _"Unlock Jenkins"_.
 This requires you to SSH to the server (e.g. using `putty.exe` on Windows) again using the same IP as the server.

 Once logged in run the following command: -